divyankkarolia97/touch_type/README.md

 HOST LINK : <a href="http://touchtype.bitballoon.com/">touch_type</a>

 Note : Download the repository and fire up the "index.html" file.
+Hint : Run the app on a local server because the app it makes an ajax request for a .json file

+Share with your friends and see who is the "best" typist

 (App is made with ES6 standards and hence is supported on all modern browsers.
 Tested_on: Chrome, Firefox, Edge)